jeanbraye/html-editor/README.md

 # WPF Html Editor

-This library provides an open, free, and purely WPF editor for HTML data.
+This library provides an open, free, and purely WPF editor for HTML code.
 This library is based upon the code written and provided by Yannick Turbang at [C# WPF WYSIWYG HTML Editor](http://www.codeproject.com/Tips/870549/Csharp-WPF-WYSIWYG-HTML-Editor) on CodeProject.
+Yannick Turbang's contribution is provided under the [Code Project Open License](http://www.codeproject.com/info/cpol10.aspx).

 ### About this library